Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Experiments

 \section{Experiments}

-This section evaluates the proposed PIRL approach for WIN tasks, aiming to answer the following questions.
-1) \textbf{Sample Efficiency}: does the PIRL take fewer training data than the non-physics-based baseline?
-2) \textbf{Zero-shot Generalization}: can PIRL navigate in unseen wireless environments without fine-tuning?
-2) \textbf{Interpretablility}: does the PIRL conform to the physics principles, leading to interpretable navigation?
-We briefly touch upon the training procedure, and the experiment setup in the ensuing paragraph, and details are deferred to Appendix~\ref{app:exp}.
-The experiment includes 21 different indoor maps (15 for training; 6 for testing) from the Gibson dataset labeled using the first 21 characters in the Latin alphabet ($A, B, \ldots, U$), and each map includes ten different target positions labeled using numbers ($1,2, \ldots, 10$).
+This section evaluates the proposed PIRL approach for WIN tasks, aiming to answer the following questions. \begin{itemize} \item \textbf{Sample Efficiency}: does the PIRL take fewer training data than the non-physics-based baseline? \item \textbf{Zero-shot Generalization}: can PIRL navigate in unseen wireless environments without fine-tuning? \item \textbf{Interpretablility}: does the PIRL conform to the physics principles, leading to interpretable navigation? \end{itemize} We briefly touch upon the training procedure and the experiment setup in the ensuing paragraphs.

+\paragraph{Experiment Setup} The experiment includes 21 different indoor maps (15 for training and 6 for testing) from the Gibson dataset \cite{xia2018gibson} labeled using the first 21 characters in the Latin alphabet (A, B, $\ldots$, U).
+Table \ref{tab:label_map} presents the label map correspondence, where the left-hand side displays the maps used for training, while the right-hand side displays those for testing.
+Each map includes ten different target positions labeled using numbers (1,2, $\ldots$, 10).
 The agent's starting position is fixed for each map regardless of the target position, depending on which, the ten targets for each map are classified into three categories.
-The first three targets ($1-3$) are of LOS (i.e., the agent's starting position is within the LOS area), the next three ($4-6$) belong to $1$-NLOS, and the rest four ($7-10$) correspond to $2^+$-NLOS scenarios.
+The first three targets (1-3) are of LOS (i.e., the agent's starting position is within the LOS area), the next three (4-6) belong to $1$-NLOS, and the rest four (7-10) correspond to $2^+$-NLOS scenarios.
 For each task (e.g., A1), the maximum number of training episodes is 1000, and the training process terminates if the agent completes the task in more than 6 episodes out of 10 consecutive ones.

+During the training phase, the first 15 maps (A-O) with associated 10 task positions are utilized to learn a PIRL policy in sequential order.
+The training process follows a specific sequence, starting with task A and progressing to A10, followed by training under tasks B1 to B10.
+Each task consists of 1000 training episodes.
+This procedure is repeated until the agent has been exposed to all 15 maps with all target positions.
+The intuition behind this sequential training approach is to gradually increase the complexity of the tasks.
+It begins with LOS cases, which are relatively simple, then proceeds to 1-NLOS cases, and finally to $2^+$-NLOS cases, which pose a higher level of difficulty.